massalabs/riscairo_template/README.md

 Tasks:

 # All in one commands:
-init                initializes a brand new project build               builds the whole project clean               cleans the whole project
+init                initializes a brand new empty project init_template       initializes a brand new project based on a template build               builds the whole project clean               cleans the whole project